arc12/attribute-issues-pt/README.md

 # Attribute Issues Plaything
 _This documents the configuration files which allow the Plaything to be customised and notes how they relate to various useage scenarios._

+Plaything name: attribute-issues

 ## Plaything Specification
-The collection of configuration files is referred to a __specification__ for how the plaything should be realised.
-The starting point for the specification is a JSON file inside the plaything configuration folder.
-For the Attribute Issues Plaything, the folder path is Config/attribute-issues-pt.
-The __specification id__ is the file-name less the ".json" extension and this file is generically called the "specification core file".

-The specification core file contains the following elements which are common to all playthings:
-- enabled
-- title
-- summary
-- lang
-- detail = a container for plaything-specific specification
+Refer to the README in the pg_shared repository/folder for common elements; this README refers only to the elements which are specific to the Attribute Issues Plaything.
+For the Attribute Issues Plaything, the Specifications folder is Config/attribute-issues.

+Available views:
+- "about" - available if there is an entry for "about" in the asset_map.
-- menu, for which the valid values are "about" and "questionnaire"
+- "questionnaire"
-- asset_map, for which the valid keys are "about" and "attributes"

 ### "detail"
 The structure of the "detail" container comprises: